glad432/glad432.github.io/README.md

 This project takes advantage of the [Tailwind CSS](https://tailwindcss.com/) framework, which makes styling and designing web pages faster and more efficient.
 Tailwind CSS provides utility classes that enable you to create beautiful and responsive designs with minimal effort.

-## CodeMirror
+## Monaco Editor

-[Codemirror](https://codemirror.net/) is used for code syntax highlighting in this project.
-It supports a wide range of programming languages and offers a visually appealing way to display code snippets on your web pages.
+[Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for code editing in this project.
+Developed by Microsoft, Monaco Editor provides a fast and feature-rich code editing experience.
+It supports a wide range of programming languages and offers advanced editing features.

 ## Python Minification Benefits